google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     investigation of the cause.
 - fix TODO in JavaScriptGeneratorStage.
 - Investigate the new 'implicitparenthesis' build log warning.
+- Investigate the performance of divide by zero checks specifically on integers in crypto libraries.
+Add a @define if performance is significantly affected to turn off checks.

 ## Tracking Closure warning issues
 - https://b.corp.google.com/hotlists/269212